LongerVisionRobot/Raspberry_Pi_Full_Stack/Part1_Introduction/02_Getting_Familiar_with_Raspbian/03_install_packages_from_repository.md

 ## 2.3.1 Packages About C/C++ Compilation

-Some uninstalled packages about C/C++ compilation are installed in advance.
+Some uninstalled packages about C/C++ compilation are to be installed in advance.

 ```
 sudo apt install libtool autoconf automake cmake cmake-curses-gui